meteocat/pymica/docs/source/installation.rst

 Installation
 ============

-There are several ways to install this package
+There are several ways to install this package.

 Anaconda
 --------